featured image

 }

-The “Gotcha”: Notice the math in the Inhalation block: V_amb - V_val.
+Notice V_amb - V_val in the inhalation block.
 Since our integration function expects positive area values to calculate volume, we have to invert the negative signal in software.
-If we didn’t, the integrator would subtract volume, giving us negative liters!
+Skip this step and the integrator subtracts volume instead of adding it — you get negative liters.

-#define EX_VOLT_TO_L_RATIO 2.94 // Exhale Factor
+#define EX_VOLT_TO_L_RATIO 2.94 // Exhale factor

-#define IN_VOLT_TO_L_RATIO 2.57 // Inhale Factor
+#define IN_VOLT_TO_L_RATIO 2.57 // Inhale factor

 float integrate_vol(float vals[], float dt, int factor) {